austinchun21/RoboND-Kinematics-Project/writeup_template.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Following the DH PArameter Assignment algorithm, explained in Lesson 12.13, the first steps are to label all joints and links, then assign the axes (Z first, then X) for each link.
+Following the DH Parameter Assignment algorithm, explained in Lesson 12.13, the first steps are to label all joints and links, then assign the axes (Z first, then X) for each link.
 The video guide in the KR210 Forward Kinematics 1 section provides the following joint/link labels, and corresponding axes assignments.

 ![label joints and links][joints_links]
 ![label axis and origins][axis_origins]